Start the service

 Sign In

-Once the Scyld Cloud Workstation server has started, users can connect their networked client to the server by typing the server’s URL into the web browser.
+Once the Scyld Cloud Workstation server starts, users can connect their networked client to the server by typing the server’s URL into a web browser.
 Servers using the HTTPS protocol (default) have URLs like this: https://<server-hostname-or-ip>.

 Important

-After signing in you will see a gray canvas that will turn into a remote visualization display within a few seconds.
+After signing in, you will see a gray canvas that will turn into a remote visualization display within a few seconds.
 At this point you can interact with the remote operating system.
-Other users will be prevented from signing into the web service until you sign out.
+Other users are prevented from signing into the web service until you sign out.

 Main Toolbar